Tooth Extractions – Plano, TX

 Safe and Comfortable Tooth Extractions

-The dentists at the dental office of Kari Blankenship, DDS work hard to protect natural teeth as no restoration feels quite like them.
+The dentists at Dental Renaissance work hard to protect natural teeth as no restoration feels quite like them.
 If your oral health is in danger of a spreading infection or a tooth is significantly damaged with no way to restore it, then tooth extractions in Plano, TX will more than likely be recommended.
 The good news is you can expect your treatment to be as comfortable as possible thanks to our dental professionals and sedation options.

 - Digital X-rays and CT/Cone Beam Scanner for Superior Treatment Planning